SSWConsulting/SSW.Rules.Content/rules/are-you-alerted-when-your-site-goes-down/rule.md

 ---
-seoDescription: "Prevent unexpected downtime with Application Insights, which sends email alerts when your site becomes unavailable."
+seoDescription: Prevent unexpected downtime with Application Insights, which sends email alerts when your site becomes unavailable.
 type: rule
 archivedreason:
 title: Are you alerted when your site goes down?
 guid: 4c47fb09-acc3-4af1-a00e-f9559f677d72
 uri: are-you-alerted-when-your-site-goes-down